EAST QUOGUE FIRE DISTRICT

 ABSTRACT OF BILLS

-A motion was made by Commissioner Davonski, seconded by Commissioner Schaefer, approving the Abstract of Bills for the General Fund consisting of 43 checks totaling $214,935.78 and the Abstract of Bills for the Apparatus Reserve Fund consisting of 2 checks totaling $582,899.93 and to authorize the transfer of $250,000.00 from the Money Market to the Checking Account.
+A motion was made by Commissioner Schaefer, seconded by Commissioner Davonski, approving the Abstract of Bills for the General Fund consisting of 43 checks totaling $54,714.13 and to authorize the transfer of $25,000.00 from the Money Market to the Checking Account.
 Approved 5-0.
+(Note: As mentioned in the Treasurer’s Report, a duplicate $50,000.00 transfer was made during an Internet transaction.)

-At 9:45 p.m., there being no further business, a motion was made by Commissioner Jackson, seconded by Commissioner Davonski, to adjourn the meeting.
+At 8:30 p.m., there being no further business, a motion was made by Commissioner Schaefer, seconded by Commissioner Davonski, to adjourn the meeting.
 Approved 5-0.

 Submitted by